What is the best natural stone for a kitchen?

 Limestone

 Although a much more porous stone than marble, both stones require sealing.
-Despite the colour range being more limited, limestone offers a warmer and less formal finish than either marble and some granites.
+Despite the colour range being more limited, limestone offers a warmer and less formal finish than either marble or some granites.

 Functionality

 Deciding between natural stones may come down to practicalities.
-A kitchen tends to be a high traffic area with consistent and high impact use.
+A kitchen tends to be a high-traffic area with consistent and high-impact use.
 So it’s important to ensure that your surfaces are hard wearing.
 Although all natural stones are heat and stress resistant, the most durable of them is granite.
 Limestone, conversely, is the most porous natural stone.
-However, the sealing process means that you can enhance the natural durability of all natural stones to mean your kitchen worktop can last a lifetime.
+However, the sealing process means that you can enhance the natural durability of all natural stones, to means your kitchen worktop can last a lifetime.

 Aesthetics